insanity35/Smart-Gates-Parking-and-Safety-Buffers/README.md

 Full Release Log
 https://github.com/insanity35/Smart-Gates-Tolls-and-Safety-Buffers

 **NOTICE NEEDS TO BE ABOVE SOUNDFIXES!!!
-Also , lot of gates are hardcoded in the map editor at distances I cannot control that!**
+Also , a lot of gates are hardcoded in the map editor at distances I cannot control that!**

 The Problem: "Gate Lag"
 After years of long-haul trucking in American Truck Simulator, we know that immersion is everything.
 Nothing kills the flow of a delivery faster than "gate lag"—that frustrating moment when you are at the yard threshold, waiting for a barrier to crawl open while your multi-ton rig is already stalled out.